rdnajac/cbmf/docs/RNA-Seq.md

 RNA sequencing (RNA-seq) is a technique used to analyze the transcriptome - the complete set of RNA transcripts in a cell.
 This method involves sequencing RNA molecules after reverse transcription to cDNA, allowing researchers to examine gene expression levels and identify novel transcripts.

-## Analysis Workflow

-### 1. Quality Control

-Before analysis, it's crucial to perform quality control on the raw sequencing data.
-Tools like FastQC can be used for this purpose (refer to the QC.md document for more details).

 ### 2. Read Alignment and Quantification

 #### Tuxedo Suite